 Connection is one of those abstract concepts that is difficult to describe, but you know it when you feel it.
 I’m willing to wager a pretty penny that when you find yourself telling someone that they aren’t listening, what’s really happening is you don’t feel connected to them.
 When I teach communication skills to my couples I spend 10% of our time adjusting the content of their message, and 90% of the time helping them include connection in their communication.
 Here’s my recipe for warm, meaningful, connection:

-If you are in the Henderson, Las Vegas, or Summerlin, Nevada area and are seeking individual, couple, or family therapy and you like my approach call 702-751-0540 to schedule an appointment!
+If you are in Tucson, Arizona and are seeking individual or couple’s counseling call (240) 558-7198 to schedule an appointment!